xfire-db/xfire-db.github.com/protocol.md

 Every command, including XQL commands, are terminated by a newline feed.
 So when sending an authentication command this is what should be sent to the server (see below for further details about authentication).
-Reply's from the server are newline terminated too.

 	AUTH <username> <password>\n
+Reply's from the server are newline terminated aswell.

 ### XQL
 XQL is the interfacing language used to communicate with an XFireDB server.
 Documentation